https://swchrs.ou.edu/Live-Learning-Lab Parent Page: Live Learning Lab id: -1 Active Page: Live Learning Lab id: 35654

 Location: Virtual (Zoom)

 Session Description: How are children and families really doing in Oklahoma today?
-Using the latest KIDS COUNT data, Jill Mencke walks participants through key indicators of child well-being covering economic stability, education, health, and family environments.
-The session connects data trends to lived realities: wages that don’t keep pace with costs, gaps in access to care, and the lingering effects of stress and instability on children’s outcomes.
+Drawing from the latest KIDS COUNT data, this session with Jill Mencke offers a clear-eyed view of key indicators of child well-being—economic stability, education, health, and family environments.
+Participants will explore how wages that lag behind costs of living, disparities in access to healthcare and education, and the ongoing effects of trauma and instability shape outcomes for Oklahoma’s children.
+By connecting statewide trends to real community experiences, the session highlights actionable insights and policy-oriented solutions for professionals dedicated to improving family and child outcomes.

 Headshot of Jill Mencke